alexburn17/spacetime_python/docs/documentation.md

 # trim the rasters to the same greatest common bounding box
 trimmed = raster_trim(newObj)

-# create spacetimeraster time object
+# create spacetimepy time object
 yearObj = cube_time(start="2000", length=101, scale = "day")

 # make the alinged file object into a cube with a time element (writes the new file to disk)